-Imano Tokyo Hostel has happy hours every day, and occasionally hosts cultural parties so guests can learn about Japanese culture and cuisine.
-It has a specious common area with an attached bar and cafe.
+Imano Tokyo Hostel has happy hours every day, a cafe on-site, and occasionally hosts cultural parties so guests can learn about Japanese culture and cuisine.
+It has a specious common area with an attached bar too, making it definitely one of the best Tokyo hostels on the Yamanote line.
 Check dates and prices here.

-Sadou Hostel is 8 minutes from Ameyayokocho Market and 10 minutes to Ueno Park, which is filled with museums and shrines.
+Sadou Hostel is 8 minutes from Ameyayokocho Market and 10 minutes to Ueno Park, a Tokyo neighborhood filled with museums and shrines.
 Ueno Station is on the Yamanote Line as well as the Ginza line, which will take you straight to one of the top Tokyo attractions: Asakusa and the Sensoji Temple.

 The hostel combines traditional Japanese elements like tatami flooring in the rooms, with Western spaces and amenities.
-Several cultural events are held here such as learning calligraphy, and a free walking tour of Ueno is available as well.
+Several cultural events are held here such as learning calligraphy and pottery classes.
+A free walking tour of Ueno is available as well.

-This super trendy capsule-hostel is located just a 2-minute walk from Shibuya Scramble, aka the perfect location for millennial or backpacker visitors in Tokyo.
-The Millennials building itself is quiet, with spacious common areas and a free simple breakfast in the mornings.
+This trendy capsule hostel is one of the best Tokyo hostels on the Yamanote line.
+It is located just a 2-minute walk from Shibuya Scramble, aka the perfect location for millennial or backpacker visitors in Tokyo.
+The Millennials Shibuya building itself is super contemporary, with spacious common areas and a free simple breakfast in the mornings.

 Although it has an above-average price tag for a hostel bed, you will stay in a personal “smart pod”.
 Many functions of the pod can be controlled via iPod given at the front desk, such as reclining your bed in to “sofa mode”!
 Check dates and prices here.